0x2bc/Joystream/AvailableSpaceChecker.md

 Notes:
 This script will return all available space in your home folder (usually /root folder).
 If you have extra space that is not mounted to this folder and as a result cannot be instantly used by IPFS, it will not be counted by script.
-If you have IPFS folder not in your home directory please see Bug fixing section for more further steps.
+If you have IPFS folder that is not in your home directory please see Bug fixing 2 section for additional step.

 Save file (Ctrl+o).
 Press Enter.
 Exit file (Ctrl+x)